 When the grid-supplied electricity fails, a generator provides backup power.
 The word “generator” literally means “electricity generator.”
 For specific industries, such as hospitals, this is a necessary backup facility.
 The generators have traditionally been gas-powered, which makes them a little noisy, but as long as you keep feeding them gas, they turn mechanical energy into electricity.

-The following are the components of a solar-powered generator:
+The following are the components of a solar power generator:

 - Solar panels